zblox164/Scrypt/docs/intro.md

 }
 ```

-Notice how this does not return the `ScreenGui` object but rather a dictionary of the immediate children of that `ScreenGui` as well as a `Root` key to easily access the `ScreenGui` if needed.
+Notice how this does not return the `ScreenGui` object, but rather a dictionary of the immediate children of that `ScreenGui` as well as a `Root` key to easily access the `ScreenGui`.
 If you are trying to access the `Frame`, you can index it by name.
-For any children under the `Frame`, you can access them through any regular method as you now have a reference to the `Frame` object and not a dictionary.
+For any children under the `Frame`, you can access them through any regular method (dot notation, FindFirstChild, etc...) as you now have a reference to the `Frame` object and not a dictionary.

 ---